threelogy/threelogy.github.io/_video/birthday/zian-18-candyman.md

 <p>2.
 Four sets of costume.
 White, blue, pink and red each similar to what Christina wore in the video.
 Talk about details.</p>
 <p>3.
 Four professional back-up dancers in military uniform and eleven of Zian’s friends (six ladies and five gents also in proper costume)</p>
 <p>4.
 Del Custodio.
 One of the best choreographers around.</p>
-The vid’s working title was “Candyman” for obvious reasons, but in the end, it’s all about the “Jukebox”.
+The vid’s working title was “Candyman” for obvious reasons, but in the end, it’s all about the “Jukebox”. :)

+For bookings, send us an email or call us at +63 2 4344428

+Email: inquiry@threelogyvideo.com

+Thank you for watching! :)